SurakartaArcade/surakarta-app/README.md

 * `GameConfig`: This plugin is used to send initialization parameters to `SurkarataPixi` that define who is playing & what is being played (e.g. any sequence of moves to play beforehand).

+### Layers

+There are three layers in this project :-

+* gl-app: This is the PixiJS application that handles everything in the WebGL canvas and wraps around the underlying `Surakarta` instance.

+* ui: This is a React application that handles the layout of the surrounding UI and reacts to events fired by gl-app (or `SurakartaPixi`).
+It also manages the ticking down of timers.

+* bridge: This is a event firing object that both gl-app & the ui use for bilateral communication.
+It is initialized at `window.$bridge`, i.e. is globally available.

+## Bridge Events

+The bridge contains a list of event-stores, or just events, that hold event-associated data.
+This data is updated whenever an event is fired; however, the data can still be referenced after firing!

+> Functions that listen to bridge events are called bridge-binders and are annotated so in documentation.
+They are different from functions that listen to turns in `Surakarta` (called responders) and functions that listen to events emitted by `Surakarta`.

+The following are

 ## Preview
 <p>
   <img src="https://i.ibb.co/KF6jcP6/Screenshot-1578363934.png" width="256" />